anjackson/anjackson.github.io/_posts/2004-06-20-year-of-firsts.md

 *Station
 *Scared of tuk-tuks, esp cheap ones.
 *Eventually pay expensive one.
-*Back to ''Khao San'' for beer and a very fine red curry.
+*Back to _Khao San_ for beer and a very fine red curry.
 *But really rather shaken by the whole thing.